Type getProperty()

 Collections of entity elements and relationships may be represented by

-consists of a key and a value.
+java.util.Map collections.
+A Map consists of a key and a value.

-elements or relationships, the following rules apply.
+When using Map elements or relationships, the following rules apply.

-key or value may be a basic Java programming language type,
+The Map key or value may be a basic Java programming language type,

 an embeddable class, or an entity.

-value is an embeddable class or basic type, use the
+When the Map value is an embeddable class or basic type, use the

-@ElementCollection
+@ElementCollection annotation.

-value is an entity, use the @OneToMany
+When the Map value is an entity, use the @OneToMany or

-@ManyToMany
+@ManyToMany annotation.

-type on only one side of a bidirectional relationship.
+Use the Map type on only one side of a bidirectional relationship.

-If the key type of a Map
+If the key type of a Map is a Java programming language basic type,

-use the annotation javax.persistence.MapKeyColumn
+use the annotation javax.persistence.MapKeyColumn to set the column

 mapping for the key.
-By default, the name
+By default, the name attribute of @MapKeyColumn

 is of the form RELATIONSHIP-FIELD/PROPERTY-NAME`_KEY`.
 For example, if

-the referencing relationship field name is image
+the referencing relationship field name is image, the default name

-attribute is IMAGE_KEY
+attribute is IMAGE_KEY.

-If the key type of a Map
+If the key type of a Map is an entity, use the

-annotation.
+javax.persistence.MapKeyJoinColumn annotation.
 If the multiple columns

 are needed to set the mapping, use the annotation

-to include multiple
+javax.persistence.MapKeyJoinColumns to include multiple

-annotations.
-If no @MapKeyJoinColumn
+@MapKeyJoinColumn annotations.
+If no @MapKeyJoinColumn is present,

 the mapping column name is by default set to